How to Decorate a Small Apartment on a Budget

 Area rugs are quite powerful when it comes to decorating small apartments.
 A well-placed area rug helps create designated spaces, making your apartment feel larger than it actually is.

-Even if there are no walls or doors that separate the dining room from the kitchen, placing a rug in each area will make it feel like you’re stepping into a different part of your home.
+Even if there are no walls or doors that separate the rooms from each other, placing a rug in each area will make it feel like you’re stepping into a different part of your home.
+They basically “zone” spaces, helping you establish distinct areas.

 Interior-of-beautiful-comfortable-living-room-with-big-mirror,-table-and-houseplant

-A little well-known trick to make a small space feel larger and lighter is by strategically hanging mirrors.
+A popular trick for making a small space feel larger and lighter is strategically hanging mirrors.
+It’s one of our top budget interior design ideas with big results!

 A well-positioned mirror expands the visual space of any small room instantly, helping to make your apartment feel more open and airy.
 It can give the illusion of a larger space without investing in high-cost interior design tricks.